britram/rains-prototype/draft-trammell-rains-protocol.md

 When translating a RAINS assertion to a DNS answer, the gateway can use the time to expiry for the verified signature as the TTL.

+There is no method for exposing context information in a DNS query or answer.
+Therefore, queries and answers at a RAINS gateway are only supported for the global context ".".

 # Experimental Design and Evaluation

 The protocol described in this document is intended primarily as a prototype for discussion, though the goal of the document is to specify RAINS completely enough to allow independent, interoperable implementation of clients an servers.
-The massive inertia behind the deployment of the present domain name system makes
+The massive inertia behind the deployment of the present domain name system makes full deployment as a replacement for DNS unlikely.
+Despite this, there are some criteria by which the success of the RAINS experiment may be

-TODO: note that this is primarily a prototype for discussion, but that we do intend to implement it. how will we tell if something like RAINS is ready for standardization?
+judged:

+First, deployment in simulated or closed networks, or in alternate Internet architectures such as SCION, allows implementation experience with the features of RAINS which DNS lacks (signatures as a first-order delegation primitive, support for explicit contexts, explicit tradeoffs in queries, runtime availability of registrar/registrant data, and nameset support), which in turn may inform the specification and deployment of these features on the present DNS.

+Second, deployment of RAINS "islands" in the present Internet alongside DNS on a per-domain basis would allow for comparison between operational and implementation complexity and efficiency and benefits derived from RAINS' features, as information for future development of the DNS protocol.

 # IANA Considerations